 The Minister of Foreign Affairs, Mr Nikos Christodoulides, addressed a letter to his British counterpart

-The Minister of Foreign Affairs, Mr Nikos Christodoulides, addressed a letter yesterday, Wednesday, February 13, 2019, to the Secretary of State for Foreign and Commonwealth Affairs of the United Kingdom, Mr Jeremy Hunt, in response to Mr Hunt’s letter regarding the issue of citizens’ rights following the withdrawal of the United Kingdom from the European Union.
+The Minister of Foreign Affairs, Mr Nikos Christodoulides, addressed a letter on Wednesday, February 13, 2019, to the Secretary of State for Foreign and Commonwealth Affairs of the United Kingdom, Mr Jeremy Hunt, in response to Mr Hunt’s letter regarding the issue of citizens’ rights following the withdrawal of the United Kingdom from the European Union.

 In this letter, inter alia, Minister Christodoulides notes that although Cyprus deeply regrets the UK’s withdrawal from the European Union, it fully respects the relevant decision.
 Cyprus advocates for a strong relationship between the European Union and the UK post Brexit, recognizing that maintaining close cooperation in crucial fields will be beneficial to all.